isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_aug.rst

 variables:

 + isb-cgc:TCGA_bioclin_v0.Clinical for survival data
-    - **days_to_death**: If the patient has died, and this information is available, then this field will indicate the number of days, relative to "time zero" (typically the day of diagnosis), until death (in the future, ie a positive value).
+    - **days_to_last_known_alive**: This field indicates the number of days to the last follow up appointment (still alive) or until death, relative to "time zero" (typically the day of diagnosis).
-    - **vital_status**: This field is filled in for all but 4 cases and is correct as of the last available followup for that individual.
-7534 cases were known to still be "Alive", while 3622 were "Dead", and 4 were of unknown vital status.
+    - **vital_status**: This field is filled in for all but 4 cases and is correct as of the last available follow up for that individual.
+Over all TCGA, 7534 cases were known to still be "Alive", while 3622 were "Dead", and 4 were of unknown vital status.
 + isb-cgc:TCGA_hg38_data_v0.Somatic_Mutation for mutation status
     - **Variant_Classification**: eg Missense_Mutation, Silent, 3'UTR, Intron, etc (18 different values occur in this table)
     - **Variant_Type**: one of 3 possible values: SNP, DEL, INS
     - **IMPACT**: one of 4 values: LOW, MODERATE, HIGH, or MODIFIER

-What we want the query to do, is in taking a cohort, collect patients into two groups, those that have a greater than LOW IMPACT SNP in a particular gene, and those that do not have any SNP in that gene.
-Then we can compare the time_to_death between the two groups to assess whether the SNP has some potential effect.
-Many patients are still alive, and for those, the days_to_death is modified to be the end of the study (or the max number of days possible.)
+What we want the query to do, is to collect a cohort of patients into two groups, those that have a SNP with some potential effect in a particular gene, and those that do not.
+Then we can compare the survival rates between the two groups to assess whether the mutation has some potential effect.

 Let's take a look at an example query, then we'll see how to build it up in the code.